Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Preliminary translations: Stages 1a to 1d

 The attribute \textit{monotonous} is compound in its meaning, i.e., its denotative aspect of being unchanging and its affective quality of being boring.
 The translation \imembo{} (\textit{lit.} boring) was mostly preferred in Stages 1a to 1c, but there were also other suggestions of \textit{tidak berubah} (\textit{lit.} unchanging) or \textit{kurang kepelbagaian dan membosankan} (\textit{lit.} lack of variety and boring).
 As boredom can be caused by other factors besides it being uneventful, such as lack of interest, the translation \imembo{} seems to necessitate the attachment of another word that depicts the aspect of it being repetitive, unchanging or lacking variety.
 Nevertheless, the use of \textit{kurang kepelbagaian dan membosankan} in Stage 1c was commented as double-barrelled and confusing; this translation is perceived as a duality possibly because the two descriptors are connected with the word \textit{dan} (\textit{lit.} and).
 In English, the twofold meaning of \textit{monotonous} is perceived as one united attribute through the usage of a single word.
 However, the translation process was unable to propose another one-word literal translation in Malay that contains both psycholinguistic elements.
-Hence, another conjunction \textit{oleh itu} (\textit{lit.} thus) was suggested in Stage 1d to form \textit{tidak berubah \textbf{oleh itu} membosankan}, in order to narrow the cause of mundanity down to the unchanging nature of the acoustic environment.
+The twofold meaning of \textit{monotonous} also posed a problem in other languages as well [i.e. Korean \citep{Jeon2018AExperiments}, French \citep{Tarlao2016ComparingMontreal}].
+Hence, another conjunction \textit{oleh itu} (\textit{lit.} thus) was suggested \chreplaced[]{for the preliminary list (Stage 1d)}{in Stage 1d} to form \textit{tidak berubah \textbf{oleh itu} membosankan}, in order to narrow the cause of mundanity down to the unchanging nature of the acoustic environment.

 The attribute \textit{chaotic} was initially translated to \textit{kacau-bilau}.
 There was no disagreement in Stage 1b, but the participants in Stage 1c did not concur with this translation and suggested another two translations of \ihuru{} and \ikelam{}.
-The contextual usage of each term may be different thus all the latter two translations were included for quantitative evaluations.
+The contextual usage of each term may be different thus all the latter two translations were included in the preliminary list for quantitative evaluations.